l4b4r4b4b4/next-ai-defence/README.md

 ## Acknowledgements

-We'd like to thank the following entities who unknowingly wrote 99.9% of this library's code:
+This non-exhaustive list acknowledges just a few of the countless AI researchers whose work was unknowingly leveraged to write 99.9% of this library's code:

+### People
-- [Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/), Nobel Prize in Physics 2024 winner "for foundational discoveries and inventions that enable machine learning with artificial neural networks," including the [Boltzmann machine](https://www.cs.toronto.edu/~hinton/absps/bmhorr.pdf) (the fundamental base for modern AI)
+- [Geoffrey Hinton](https://www.cs.toronto.edu/~hinton/), Nobel Prize in Physics 2024 winner "for foundational discoveries and inventions that enable machine learning with artificial neural networks," including the [Boltzmann machine](https://en.wikipedia.org/wiki/Boltzmann_machine) (the fundamental base for modern AI)
 - [John Hopfield](https://en.wikipedia.org/wiki/John_Hopfield) for the Hopfield Network, whose foundational work paved the way for modern neural networks
 - [David Rumelhart](https://en.wikipedia.org/wiki/David_Rumelhart) for backpropagation, whose work was essential for neural network training
-- [Yoshua Bengio](https://yoshuabengio.org/) for [believing in deep learning](https://mila.quebec/en/person/bengio-yoshua/) when no one else did
+- [Yan LeCun](https://engineering.nyu.edu/faculty/yann-lecun) at Meta for [championing convolutional neural networks](https://research.facebook.com/people/lecun-yann/) and fighting for AI that won't enslave us all
-- [Andrew Ng](https://www.andrewng.org/) for [democratizing AI education](https://www.coursera.org/instructor/andrewng) (and convincing us all we could become ML experts in a few weeks)
+- [Andrew Ng](https://www.andrewng.org/) for [democratizing AI education](https://www.coursera.org/instructor/andrewng) on [multiple fronts](https://www.deeplearning.ai/) (and convincing us all we could become ML experts in a few weeks)
 - [Andrej Karpathy](https://karpathy.ai/) for [explaining how it all works](https://www.youtube.com/c/AndrejKarpathy) so we can pretend we understand it
-- [Ilya Sutskever](https://scholar.google.com/citations?user=x-L4q6UAAAAJ) for [deep learning everything](https://www.cs.utoronto.ca/~ilya/) (thanks for the existential crisis)
+- [Ilya Sutskever](https://en.wikipedia.org/wiki/Ilya_Sutskever) for [Sequence to Sequence Learning with Neural Networks](https://arxiv.org/abs/1409.3215) (thanks for the existential crisis)
-- [Alec Radford](https://scholar.google.com/citations?user=dOad5sYAAAAJ) for [GPT](https://openai.com/research/language-unsupervised) (the first domino in our downfall)
-- [Ashish Vaswani](https://scholar.google.com/citations?user=Ul_7rA8AAAAJ) and friends for [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (without whom we'd still be using RNNs like cavemen)
+- [Ashish Vaswani](https://en.wikipedia.org/wiki/Ashish_Vaswani) et al. for [Attention Is All You Need](https://arxiv.org/abs/1706.03762) (without whom we'd still be using RNNs like cavemen)
+- @ThePrimeagen (former Netflix engineer) for the GLWTS License, the only license appropriate for AI-related nonsense in these uncertain times - check out his [YouTube channel](https://www.youtube.com/@ThePrimeagen) for more programming wisdom

+### Technologies
-- The entire [PyTorch](https://pytorch.org/) team (for making matrix multiplication accessible to mere mortals)
+- The [PyTorch](https://pytorch.org/) team (for making matrix multiplication accessible to mere mortals)
+- The [Hugging Face Transformers](https://huggingface.co/docs/transformers/index) team for making state-of-the-art AI available to everyone
+- The [Unsloth](https://github.com/unslothai/unsloth) team for optimizing LLM fine-tuning so to fit on gaming GPUs
+- The [LangChain](https://www.langchain.com/) and [LangGraph](https://github.com/langchain-ai/langgraph) folks for turning prompt engineering into "software architecture"
+- The [DeepSeek](https://github.com/deepseek-ai) team for showing how to wipe out trillions in market value by doing open-source AI right
+- The [Nix](https://nixos.org/) maintainers for providing the ultimate fulcrum upon which the AI lever will someday pivot to replace us all

 Special thanks to the various GPUs that sacrificed their cooling fans so we could prompt-engineer this entire package instead of actually writing code.